-We have set out our provisional thoughts below, but would appreciate the opportunity to discuss this in further detail.
+I summarise our provisional thoughts below, and would appreciate the opportunity to discuss this in further detail.

 1) The wording that is proposed is not clear, in particular "likely to cause harm".

 A lack of clarity means broadcasters and advertisers will not know what is permissible and what needs to be done in order to stay within the rules.